 The Group has prepared its consolidated financial statements with the assumption on the Group's ability to continue its operations in the foreseeable future as a going concern.
-However, as disclosed in Note 2.8, as a result of negative impacts of Covid-19 pandemic, the Group had a net loss of USD 836 for the year ended 31 December 2020.
-In addition, the Group's current liabilities exceed its current assets by USD 2,276 as of 31 December 2020.
+The Group's current liabilities exceed its current assets by USD 1,835 as of 31 December 2021.